transmute-industries/draft-ietf-spice-charter/charter.md

    involved
 4. Compact encoding matters and aligning JSON and CBOR provides the basis for simpler interoperability and smaller specification

-Leveraging COSE enables reuse of valuable extensions, such as transparency service inclusion proofs, as defined in https://datatracker.ietf.org/doc/draft-ietf-cose-merkle-tree-proofs/ and counter signatures as defined in https://datatracker.ietf.org/doc/html/rfc9338.
-Both definitions are helpful building blocks for scenarios involving multiple parties that consume and produce credentials using the "Three Role Model".
-Examples include credential endorsement by third parties, credential trustworthiness via remote attestation evidence appraisal for issuers, or credential transparency via notarization.

 ### Out-of-Scope